 Not so many years ago, the thought of hip replacement invoked a sense of dread.
-Today, Dr. Christopher Farrell and his team at Maryland Orthopedic Institute in Bethesda, Maryland offers innovative hip replacement procedures to address chronic pain.
+Today, Dr. Christopher Farrell and his team in Silver Spring, Maryland offers innovative hip replacement procedures to address chronic pain.
 There’s nothing to fear about having a hip replacement when working with a skilled surgeon: Schedule an appointment online or call the office to get started on your journey to renewed and pain-free hip function.

 Hip replacement is a surgical procedure that allows Dr. Farrell to remove your painful hip joint and position a replacement joint made of all new materials.
 A hip replacement is a robust treatment option for persistent hip pain and reduced joint mobility.